sandrahoffberg/DESeq2/README.md

 ENST00000473358.1,ENSG00000243485.5 <br>

 Type of **Transcript abundance** analysis
-- What anlaysis was performed upstream e.g., kallisto, RSEM, Salmon, Sailfish
+- What anlaysis was performed upstream e.g., kallisto, RSEM, Salmon, Sailfish [Deafult: kallisto]

 Path to Sample Metadata
 - Metadata file, required for **Transcript Abundance**, **Counts data**, **HTseq data**.
 The format of the metadata file is flexible, but it should be a CSV file that lists the condition corresponding to each sample.
 The design formula reflects the condition, and must be edited as appropriate.
 If the metadata file is automatically detected, it must contain "Metadata" or "metadata" in the name.

+Design formula
+- A design formula tells the software which sources of variation to test for.
+This includes both your factor of interest as well as any additional covariates that are sources of variation.
+The formula should be a tilde (~) followed by the variables (columns of the metadata file) with plus signs between them.
+The design formula should have all of the factors in your metadata that account for major sources of variation in your data.
+DESeq2 can analyze any possible experimental design that can be expressed with fixed effects terms (multiple factors, designs with interactions, designs with continuous variables, splines, and so on are all possible).
+[Default: ~ condition]

 Name of treatment/control column
 - Column in the metadata file that indicates which treatment the sample was in, e.g., condition, tissueType, dex.
 [Default: condition]

 Minimum number of reads
 - Minimum reads across all samples to include that sample in the data matrix [Default: 5]